wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 # Waves Smart Contracts Overview

 Welcome!
-We are excited that you want to learn Waves smart contracts.
+We are excited that you want to learn about Waves smart contracts.

 A smart contract is a protocol of interaction between participants under certain terms without third parties.
 From a technical point of view, a smart contract is a script executed in a decentralized environment like a blockchain: not on a single server but multiple nodes of a network.
 The script contains various checks, data reading and writing, operations with digital assets.